How to Use Flawless DeepEditor Inside Avid Media Composer

 You are able to input a custom file directory if you prefer.
 If you do enter a custom file directory you are able to 'Set as default', this will allow your custom file directory to persist across the shots you create.

-• Export the marked in/out as a .mov file that follows your project's resolution, frame rate, color space and codec.
+- Export the marked in/out as a .mov file that follows your project's resolution, frame rate and color space.

 At which point the assets will upload to DeepEditor.
 When the upload is complete the video files will be processed to detect all the characters.